Top 10 Reasons Why Children Who Start Reading Earlier in Life Benefit

 More and more children are being diagnosed with ADHD, which can be debilitating for many children's progress, but early reading is one of the simplest ways to prevent it.

 Teaching your child to read goes a long way to helping them improve their concentration and attention span.
-They have to focus on finishing the story so they can find out what happens in the end, and let's be honest, when you're reading something fun, it never feels like a chore.
+They have to focus on finishing the story to find out what happens in the end, and let's be honest, when you're reading something fun, it never feels like a chore.

 A young girl wearing glasses looks thoughtfully at colorful doodles of educational symbols like a lightbulb, E=MC^2, and various icons on a blackboard background, symbolizing knowledge and learning.